Voultapher/Presentations/MeetingC++2017/present.md

 - Make inplace size and alignment configurable, via non type template parameters of the class signature with defaults.
 - What should those defaults look like?
-- A function object sense if you have to store it inside a container.
+- A function object only makes sense, if you have to store it inside a container.
 - So increasing it's size will hurt memory usage and iteration speed.
 - The 3 most common sizes for the resulting object are 32, 48, and 64 bytes,
 in line with common x86 cache line size.